diaspd/Plant-Manager/README.md

 Se poder dar uma estrelinha, eu agradeço 🤩 <br> </br>
 If you can give a little star, I appreciate it 🤩

-Para rodar basta dar um "npm i" ou "yarn add nodemon -D"(caso você não tenha instalado o node) depois basta dar um "expo-start", e em outro console você inicia a api "fake" colocando seu ip e dps é só aproveitar!!
-<br> </br>

-To run, just give "npm i" or "yarn add nodemon -D" (if you have not installed the node) then just give an "expo-start", and on another console you start the "fake" api by placing your ip and after it just enjoy !!